 We also anticipate greater revenue in the Planning Department budget.
 This assumes that more staff time will be spent on efforts for which we can receive and keep revenue, including using funds from grants to pay for staff time utilized for those grants.
-Although there is a placeholder in the budget for projected revenues, the City Council has not yet received a formal agenda item with recommendations on the Commission, Board or Committees.
-It is anticipated that a formal agenda item will return to the City Council by Fall 2024 for full Council consideration.

-The budget includes \$15,002,049 in General Fund expenses.
-This is a decrease of \$212,087 from the adjusted FY 23-24 budget.
+The budget includes \$15,023,649 in General Fund expenses.
+This is a decrease of \$190,487 from the adjusted FY 23-24 budget.
 Spending at this level requires reducing services.
 We recognize that the City has made cuts in prior years, and cuts are proposed for this fiscal year.
 Cuts for this budget include reductions in contract services for engineering, maintenance (including shifting a position in Public Works to focus on our water and sewer systems instead of City buildings), infrastructure and parks, funding to non profit partners, and reducing purchases of supplies, equipment and materials important to our work.

-While there are reductions, the budget also includes spending to enhance the City's risk management protocols and solutions, and to promote the sustainability of the City organization, with \$117,125 to replace outdated technology to ensure that we are positioning the City to protect ourselves from cyber fraud, by continuing to keep software updated and employees trained on cybersecurity controls and practices to protect our infrastructure from external intrusions and cyberattacks.
+While there are reductions, the budget also includes spending to enhance the City's risk management protocols and solutions, and to promote the sustainability of the City organization, with \$116,525 to replace out-dated technology to ensure that we are positioning the City to protect ourselves from cyber fraud, by continuing to keep software updated and employees trained on cybersecurity controls and practices to protect our infrastructure from external intrusions and cyberattacks.